-Dill Anethum graveolens

 Height: 24 inches Spread: 12 inches

 Sunlight:

 Hardiness Zone: (annual)

 Description:

-This variety is frequently grown for both its ornamental attributes, and as a culinary herb; yellow and white lacecap flowers hover over fine, lacy, aromatic foliage; a nice accent for the garden and great for containers.
+This variety is frequently grown for both its ornamental attributes, and as a culinary herb; yellow lacecap flowers hover over fine, lacy, aromatic foliage; a nice accent for the garden and great for containers

 Edible Qualities

-Dill is an annual herb that is commonly grown for its edible qualities.
+Hedger Dill is an annual herb that is commonly grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and are typically harvested when mature.
-The edible parts have a savory taste.
+The edible parts have a distinctive taste and a light fragrance.

 The plant is most often used in the following ways:

-- Cooking
+- Drying

 - Pickling

 - Seasoning

 Planting & Growing

-Dill will grow to be about 24 inches tall at maturity, with a spread of 12 inches.
+Hedger Dill will grow to be about 24 inches tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.
 However, this species tends to self-seed and may thereby endure for years in the garden if allowed.

 This plant is typically grown in a designated herb garden.
 It should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
-This species is not originally from North America.
+This is a selected variety of a species not originally from North America.

-Dill flowers Photo courtesy of NetPS Plant Finder
+Hedger Dill flowers Photo courtesy of NetPS Plant Finder